West Side Rowing Club: Programs

+Facilities

 There are two facilities on the grounds of the West Side Rowing Club.
 The Doc Schabb Boathouse features an indoor rowing tank, ergometers and five bays of boat storage.
 The Fontana Boathouse was built in 2007 and is the newest facility at the West Side complex, home to the Canisius Golden Griffins women's crew since 2011.
 The design of the boathouse was adapted from plans by architect Frank Lloyd Wright for the Wisconsin Badgers Crew.
 When the University of Wisconsin–Madison suspended its football program in 1906 over safety concerns, plans for the boathouse were abandoned.
 Wright's plans were later reintroduced at West Side and the boathouse was constructed, opening in 2007.